Arthur M. Schlesinger Jr.: Early life and career

 Schlesinger was born in Columbus, Ohio, the son of Elizabeth Harriet (née Bancroft) and Arthur M. Schlesinger (1888–1965), who was an influential social historian at Ohio State University and Harvard University, where he directed many PhD dissertations in American history.
 His paternal grandfather was a Prussian Jew who converted to Protestantism and then married an Austrian Catholic.
 His mother, a Mayflower descendant, was of German and New England ancestry, as well as a relative of historian George Bancroft, according to family tradition.
 Schlesinger practiced Unitarianism.

 Schlesinger attended the Phillips Exeter Academy in New Hampshire and received his undergraduate degree at the age of 20 from Harvard College, where he graduated summa cum laude in 1938.
 After spending the 1938–1939 academic year at Peterhouse, Cambridge, as a Henry Fellow, he was appointed to a three-year Junior Fellowship in the Harvard Society of Fellows in the fall of 1939.
 At the time, Fellows were not allowed to pursue advanced degrees, "a requirement intended to keep them off the standard academic treadmill"; as such, Schlesinger would never earn a doctorate.
 His fellowship was interrupted by the United States entering World War II.
 After failing his military medical examination, Schlesinger joined the Office of War Information.
-From 1943 to 1945, he served as an intelligence analyst in the Office of Strategic Services (OSS), the precursor to the CIA.
+From 1943 to 1945, he served as an intelligence analyst in the Research and Analysis Branch of the Office of Strategic Services (OSS), a precursor to the CIA.

 Schlesinger's service in the OSS allowed him time to complete his first Pulitzer Prize–winning book, The Age of Jackson, in 1945.
 From 1946 to 1954, he was an associate professor at Harvard, becoming a full professor in 1954.